skgrange/rmweather/README.md

 ## Example usage

 **rmweather** contains example data from London which can be used to show the meteorological normalisation procedure.
 The example data are daily means of NO<sub>2</sub> and NO<sub>x</sub> observations at London Marylebone Road.
-The accompanying surface meterological data are from London Heathrow, a major airport located about 23 km west of Central London.
+The accompanying surface meteorological data are from London Heathrow, a major airport located 23 km west of Central London.

-All of **rmweather**'s functions begin with `rmw_` so are easy to track and find help for.
+Most of **rmweather**'s functions begin with `rmw_` so are easy to track and find help for.
 In this example, we have used **dplyr** and the pipe (`%>%`) for clarity.
 The example take about a minute on my (laptop) system and the model has an *R<sup>2</sup>* value of 79 %.

 ```
 # Load packages
 library(dplyr)
 library(rmweather)

-# Make results reproducible
-set.seed(123)

 # Load rmweather's example data, from london
 data_example <- rmw_example_data()